The Yarns of Billy Borker

-The Yarns of Billy Borker is a 1964 Australian TV series for the ABC based on scripts by Frank Hardy.
+The Yarns of Billy Borker is an Australian TV series for the ABC based on scripts by Frank Hardy, which aired from 14 February 1964 until 15 February 1965.
 They consisted of five-minute episodes of stories written by Hardy and told by Peter Carver.
 It was shot in Perth.

 Hardy later turned these into a book and an album.

 The show was replaced with another similar one called Under the Morning Star.